 But how are passwords stored?
 What happens if an attacker steals the list of passwords?
 Here we find out how passwords are stored as hashes to make it more difficult to steal them, as well as some of the ways attackers get around this problem.

-- In our scenario, we will assume this is a solved problem: either you're logging in to a local machine, and nobody is looking over your shoulder, or you're logging in to a remote service over an encrypted channel.
-Either way, it's a separate problem and as interesting and full of caveats as it is, we'll focus on the password problem for now.
+In our scenario in the next step, we will assume this is a solved problem: either you’re logging in to a local machine and nobody is looking over your shoulder, or you’re logging in to a remote service over an encrypted channel.
+Either way, it’s a separate problem and as interesting and full of caveats as it is, we’ll focus on the password problem for now.

 - Everyone has their own password and don’t share, but they also don’t have a way to make sure they don’t all use similar passwords.
 What if they all used ‘swordfish’?